smartcontractkit/chainlink-automation/docs/ELIGIBILITY_FLOW.md

 abstracted from the plugin as much as possible.
 That is, the less detail the plugin needs from each of the following value types, the better.

+Q. How are interface types used within the plugin?
+If the plugin doesn't care about them then why do they need to be passed to plugin at all?

 ### ConfiguredUpkeep

 A configured upkeep represents all information that identifies a single upkeep